domi-86/CSC120-FinalProject/cheatsheet.md

 If your game includes challenges that must be overcome to win, also list them below.

-- pick up a key to open a door
+//pick up a key to open a door
-- in one hallway you have to answer fast [timer] because the ceiling is caving in, or get crushed
+// in one hallway you have to answer fast [timer] because the ceiling is caving in, or get crushed planned but didn't have time to implement